Tips for Managing High Cholesterol

 To manage my cholesterol levels, I’ve replaced higher carbohydrate foods with those rich in predominantly monounsaturated fat (such as avocados).

-Adding more fiber into my diet by choosing foods that are high in soluble fiber, such as apples has also helped to improve my cholesterol levels.
+Adding more fiber into my diet by choosing foods high in soluble fiber, such as apples has also helped improve my cholesterol levels.

 man holding avocado